freelawproject/free.law/content/pages/fundraiser/2019-recap.md

 </p>
 <div class="collapse" id="collapse">
   <p class="well">
     We're sorry to interrupt you.
-Once per year, the RECAP Extension will pop-up this tab in your browser to ask for your support.
+Once per year, the RECAP Extension, which you have installed, will pop-up this tab in your browser to ask for your support.
 We hope you understand.
   </p>
 </div>